 The earliest proposed techniques of estimating power dissipation were strongly patterdependent circuit simulation based [11, 12].
 One would simulate the circuit while monitoring the supply voltage and current waveforms, which are subsequently used to compute the average power.
-Besides being strongly pattern dependent, these techniques are too slow to be used on large circuits, which is where high power dissipation is a problem in the first place.
+Besides being strongly pattern dependent, these techniques are too slow to be used on large circuits, for which high power dissipation is a problem.

-In order to improve performance, other simulation based techniques were also proposed that were based on various kinds of timing, switch-level, and logic simulation [13-18].
+In order to improve computational efficiency, other simulation based techniques were also proposed using various kinds of timing, switch-level, and logic simulation [13-18].
 These techniques generally assume that the power supply and ground voltages are fixed, and only the supply current waveform is estimated.
-While they are indeed more efficient than traditional circuit simulation, at the cost of some loss in accuracy, they remain strongly pattern-dependent.

-In order to overcome the short-comings of simulation-based techniques, other specialized approaches have been proposed, whose focus has been on combinational digital CMOS circuits, embedded in a synchronous design environment, as described above.
-For the rest of this section, therefore, we will be concerned with the power consumed in a combinational circuit whose inputs switch in synchrony, if at all.
+While they are indeed more efficient than traditional circuit simulation, at the cost of some loss in accuracy, they remain strongly patterndependent.
+In order to overcome the shortcomings of simulation-based techniques, other specialized approaches have been proposed with a focus on combinational digital CMOS circuits embedded in a synchronous design environment, as described above.
+For the rest of this section, therefore, we will be concerned with the power consumed in a combinational circuit whose inputs switch in synchrony.